MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/policy-packages-healthcare.md

 ### Assign

 Assign the policy package to users.
 To assign a policy package to one or multiple users, click **Manage users**.
-You can also use PowerShell to assign a policy package to large batches of users.
-For steps on how to assign a policy package, see [Assign a policy package](manage-policy-packages.md#assign-a-policy-package).
+You can also [use PowerShell](https://docs.microsoft.com/powershell/module/teams/new-csbatchpolicypackageassignmentoperation) to assign a policy package to large batches of users.

+For steps on how to assign a policy package using the Microsoft Teams admin center or PowerShell, see [Assign a policy package](manage-policy-packages.md#assign-a-policy-package).

 ![Screenshot of how to assign a policy package in the admin center](media/policy-packages-healthcare-assign.png)